Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Descriptive Results

-In each of the fifteen charts in Figure \ref{fig:histogram}, the test cases from each dataset are divided into nine categories based upon the models internal propensity scores for their chosen classifications for those cases.
-The categories are plotted along the horizontal axis in ranges of ten percentage points, from $\le 20\%$, $20\%-30\%$, $30\%-40\%$, through $>90\%$.
+Next, Figures \ref{fig:histogram} and \ref{fig:correct} further explore the models' internal propensity scores by illustrating their distributions and accuracy in the test data.
+In each of the 25 charts in Figure \ref{fig:histogram}, the test cases from each dataset are divided into nine categories based upon the models internal propensity scores for their chosen classifications for those cases.
+The categories are plotted along the horizontal axis in ranges of ten percentage points.
+For the MNIST-style and small RGB problems that have ten possible labels, as shown in Figures \ref{fig:count_logistic} through \ref{fig:count_dlares}, these groups of propensity scores range from $\le 20\%$, $20\%-30\%$, $30\%-40\%$, through $>90\%$.
 The $0\%-10\%$ category does not appear because, for each test case, at least one of the classes will have propensity of $10\%$ or greater, so a class with propensity less than $10\%$ will never be selected for any observation.
-Each of the lines in the graph is a histogram, and the values plotted along the vertical axis show the percent of test cases with propensity scores falling into each of those nine ranges.
-The red, orange, green, blue, and violet lines show results for the MNIST, KMNIST, Fashion MNIST, SVHN, and CIFAR-10 datasets.
-The first row in Figure \ref{fig:count_lenet} shows results for LeNet-5, the second row in Figure \ref{fig:count_logistic} shows results for the logistic regression approach, and the third row in Figure \ref{fig:count_dlares} shows results for the two deeper neural networks that were estimated on the RGB images, with the DLA-Simple results shown in solid lines and the ResNet-18 results presented in dashed lines.
-The five columns of graphs show the five different levels of downsampling, ranging from the full-sized images on the far left to the 2x2 images on the far right.
+For the ImageNet-style problems that have 1,000 possible labels, as in Figures \ref{fig:count_imagenet} and \ref{fig:count_imagenetv2}, such low propensities are possible, and the lowest grouping is $\le 10\%$.
+Each of the lines in each graph is a histogram, and the values plotted along the vertical axis show the percent of test cases with propensity scores falling into each of those nine ranges.
+Thus, when a model has low confidence in its projections---and many of its projections have propensity scores are $\le 20\%$, then the graph will slope downward---with high values on the left and low values on the right---as in the 4x4 and 2x2 panels in Figure \ref{fig:count_logistic}.
+And when a model has high confidence in its projections---and many of its propensity scores $>90\%$, then the graph will show an upward pattern as in the 32x32 panel in Figure \ref{fig:count_dlares}.